The importance of Ernest

 On 17 January 1942 a diminutive man standing 5ft 7in and aged 32 was placed on reserve status for a position in the RAF.
-He would join Britain’s rapidly-expanding Bomber Command later that year and, in June 1944, be killed in a raid over northern France soon after the D-Day landings.
+He would join Britain’s rapidly-expanding Bomber Command later that year and, in June 1944, was killed in a raid over northern France soon after the D-Day landings.
 He was one of 55,573 who lost their lives flying in the bombers.
 His name was Ernest Frederick Lewis, known to friends and family alike as Ernie, a happy-go-lucky type who hailed from southwest London.
 He was a plumber by trade and was the joker in the family pack, described by those who remembered him as always willing to have a laugh.

 Ernie’s niece Heather recalled happier times before the war when the family took weekend camping breaks at Hatfield, just outside of London.
 They would visit a local pub and enjoy themselves on their equivalent of a short holiday.
 ‘It was the Green Man on a Saturday night and they [the adults] would come home back across the field – very often in a wheelbarrow’.
 Afterwards, they would sit around a camp fire and sing some ribald songs.
 ‘Ernie also used to give me “flying angels” – me sitting on his shoulders with both of us holding our hands out together and dashing round the field,’ Heather recalled.
 ‘He was always considered the tearaway of the family and really very different from the others.’

 Ernie enjoyed riding an Enfield 500 motorbike and won a number of prizes at scrambling, a popular interwar sport.
 He met his wife Billie through motorbikes in 1938.
 ‘Ernie was a great motorcyclist,’ she later wrote.
 ‘All the boys he knew used to collect in one of their gardens and tune up their bikes, exchanging views on everything.’
 Billie would ride with Ernie’s club, the Battersea Boys Motorbike Club as she felt the local ladies club was too stuffy.
 They connected straight away, with Billie calling Ernie ‘Lew’ after his family surname.
 ‘When I first met him we were instantly attracted to one another and met as often as we could… he was a fun person and we were just two halves making up the whole being.’
-They married in 1940.
+They got married in 1940.

 World at war

 Ernie volunteered as a member of the ARP (Air Raid Precautions) rescue party at Wandsworth when the Second World War started.
-There was not much to do at first and the period between September 1939 and May 1940 had an unreal feeling of inactivity compared with the horrors experienced during the First World War.
+There was not much to do at first, the period between September 1939 and May 1940 having an unreal feeling of inactivity compared with the horrors experienced during the First World War.
 Several tabloids even started calling the conflict a ‘Phoney War’ or ‘Sitzkreig’.
 Life for Ernie and his fellow ARP colleagues at this stage would have involved continuing with their day jobs and practising what we today call disaster relief.
 They were taught the rudiments of first aid; made aware of the dangers of gas, water and electrical mains; and informed about the possibility of unexploded bombs (UXBs).

 The training came to an abrupt end in late June 1940 as France collapsed and the skies above Britain became the new front line.
 The Luftwaffe had been tasked with destroying RAF fighter capacity and bombing Britain’s southern airfields in preparation for a German invasion.
 The resulting Battle of Britain was not a case of Hurricanes and Spitfires shooting down ten enemy aircraft for one friendly lost as the movies sometimes depict; it was a terrifying and desperate war of attrition that nearly overwhelmed RAF Fighter Command.
 However, the defenders held several advantages, including radar and early-warning systems that enabled Fighter Command to get its squadrons to the right place at the right time.
 Its aircraft could also stay airborne for longer, while airmen that bailed-out or crash-landed safely returned to combat because they were flying over friendly territory.
-By contrast, an enemy pilot who bailed out and survived would be taken prisoner.
+By contrast, an enemy pilot in similar circumstances would be taken prisoner.

 Indeed, some argued entire urban areas should be considered primary targets, rather than specific factories or works that could be repaired or relocated after the raids.
 Widespread destruction of a city’s central services, such as telephone exchanges, banks, post offices, roads and rail, would interrupt the industrial heartbeat more effectively.
 In addition, making people homeless or ‘de-housed’ would force them to relocate and face longer commute times across the damaged infrastructure, disrupting productivity.* It was also believed the destructive force of bombing could break civilian morale, which meant an entire nation’s willingness to resist would be eroded if enough urban zones were heavily damaged.
 Air Marshal Arthur Harris who led Bomber Command from 1942 to the war’s end firmly believed these theories and his men’s efforts were directed towards area bombing under his auspices.

-*This happened at a family level when Joan and Les, Ernie’s sister and brother-in-law, were bombed out of their flat near Clapham Junction.
+*This happened at a family level when Joan and Les (Ernie’s sister and brother-in-law) were bombed out of their flat near Clapham Junction.
 They were forced to relocate to Shepperton on London’s southwestern outskirts and commute back into the war-damaged city.
 Les later joined the army.

 Defenders feared firestorms most.
 These erupted when meteorological conditions fed giant vortexes of flame that sucked in oxygen from the surrounding areas and intensified the effect still further.
 On occasion, and depending on wind direction, a constant supply of air would create temperatures akin to those in blast furnaces, with lampposts buckling, asphalt boiling and the lead on church roofs melting.
 Those who fled into basements or bunkers might become starved of oxygen, suffocating where they sat, while others succumbed to the heat.
 Some were simply incinerated.
-An early and deadly example of the firestorms’ effect occurred on 14 November 1940 when the heart of Coventry was gutted, leaving ARP and rescue efforts overwhelmed.
+An early and deadly example of the firestorms’ effect occurred on 14 November 1940 when the heart of Coventry was gutted, leaving ARP and other rescue units overwhelmed.
 Ecstatic with the results, German propaganda minister Joseph Goebbels coined the term coventriert to describe any location immolated by bombing.

 Major British ports, industrial hubs and manufacturing cities like Coventry were often in the line of fire, but it was London that topped the list of German targets.
 The boroughs of Lambeth and Wandsworth were of interest because of their vital west and southwest railway lines and they would be repeatedly struck in the coming months, although with nothing like the tonnage of bombs that fell on London’s East End and Docklands areas.
 Still, the work of rescue parties in Southwest London became fairly constant and it was common practise for the civil defence authorities to send spare ARP rescue parties from lightly-damaged parts of London to areas that had suffered heavily.
-Therefore, it is likely Ernie and his teammates would have worked in areas well outside of Wandsworth.
+Therefore, Ernie and his teammates would have worked in areas well outside of Wandsworth.

 One of the worst attacks on London occurred early in the Blitz on 7 September 1940.
 In his work on the Thames, the historian Jonathan Schneer records how it was turned into a river of fire as 350 bombers, with 600 covering fighters, flew up the estuary during the day in tight formations at 14,000-20,000 ft.
 They dropped a mixture of regular bombs (500 kg and 1,000 kg) on the Docklands area, accompanied by thousands of incendiaries and high-explosive splinter bombs.
 The resultant fires were soon raging out of control: around 1.5 million tonnes of softwood became kindling, crates of tea burned with a sickening smell, while rubber created voluminous clouds of toxic smoke.
 Vast stores of alcohol exploded, sending out arcs of lethal flame, with countless other goods adding to the misery.
 Firemen and ARP across the river at Woolwich arsenal had the additional fear of working among ammunition boxes and nitro-glycerine.
 Famously, one fire officer sent out a distress signal that ran: ‘Send all the bloody pumps you’ve got, the whole bloody world is on fire.’